Yuvarathnaa: Filming

-Music
+Soundtrack

-The film's music is composed by Thaman S, who worked with Puneeth Rajkumar in Power (2014) and Chakravyuha (2016).
+The music was composed by S. Thaman in his third collaboration with Puneeth Rajkumar in Power (2014) and Chakravyuha (2016).
 Yuvarathnaa marks Thaman's first collaboration with Santhosh Ananddram, replacing his regular collaborator V. Harikrishna for his films Mr. and Mrs. Ramachari (2014) and Raajakumara (2017).

 Release

 Theatrical

-Yuvarathnaa was originally slated to release on the eve of Dussehra, on 7 October 2019.
+Yuvarathnaa was originally slated to release on 7 October 2019, during the eve of Dussehra.
 However, the delay in the post-production works of the film made the makers postpone its release to December 2019, later to January 2020.
-In late December, the makers announced that the film will be released on 3 April 2020.
-However, in late February 2020, the makers announced that the film's release will be rescheduled for 8 May 2020, which was further postponed due to the COVID-19 pandemic in India.
+In late December, the makers announced that the film will be released on 3 April 2020, but the makers announced that the film's release will be rescheduled for 8 May 2020, which was further postponed due to the COVID-19 pandemic in India.

-In November 2020, it was announced that film will also be released in dubbed versions of Telugu, Tamil and Hindi languages along with the Kannada version.
+In November 2020, the makers announced that film will also be released in Kannada, along with the dubbed versions of Telugu, Tamil and Hindi languages.
 On the occasion of New Year's Day, the makers announced new theatrical release dates of 1 April 2021 in India, 31 March 2021 in USA and 10 April 2021 in Singapore.